amna8977/Punchintothevoid/README.md

 The website lets you:

-- type a scream
+- type a crashout
 - use browser voice recognition, if your browser supports it
-- keep a local count of how many screams have been sent
+- keep a local count of how many crashouts have been sent

 Chrome or Edge will usually work best for the voice button.

-## Hardware
+# Hardware

 The Arduino sketch expects a simple button or impact switch: